ACX Audiobook Royalties: How Much Do You Get Paid?

 How much can you earn on ACX?

-• You have the option of narrating your own book or hiring your own narrator or audio engineer to assist you.
+You can narrate your own book or hire a narrator and/or audio engineer to assist you.

-• Under the Pay-for-Production (P4P) Deal option, you can hire a narrator (producer) through ACX and pay them upfront by their full production fee directly.
+Under the Pay-for-Production (P4P) Deal option, you can hire a narrator (producer) through ACX and pay them upfront by their full production fee directly.
 Payment is based on the producer’s per-finished hour rate.
+You retain full ownership of, and a full share of, your royalties.

-• In a Royalty Share Deal, you split royalties 50:50 with the producer for 7 years.
+In a Royalty Share Deal, you split royalties 50:50 with the producer for 7 years.
+Under the new model, these titles will continue to earn their respective shares based on the updated royalty calculations.

 If you produce your own audiobook or hire a narrator with a Pay-for-Production (P4P) Deal on or off of the ACX platform, you have the choice for your audiobook to be ACX exclusive or not.